SteveMacenski/jetson_nano_detection_and_tracking/README.md

 Scripts to automatically download pretrained Tensorflow inference graphs and checkpoints, then optimize with TensorRT (which I found as a critical must-have to even *run* on the Nano).

-Also there's nothing here that prohibits you from using your own Tensorflow and then using the same scripts to optimize it with TensorRT and then deploy as described below.
-I have retrained a model from the zoo and followed these same instructions with equal success.
+Also there's nothing here that prohibits you from using your own Tensorflow model and then using the same scripts to optimize it with TensorRT and then deploy as described below.
+I have retrained a model from the zoo and followed these same instructions with equal success (I really needed that additional glass of beer class for... reasons).

 ### Execution of live detection with an attached MIPI-based camera